Holographic Superconductor for a Lifshitz fixed point: Acknowledgements:

 \section{Acknowledgements:}

 We acknowledge Wei-Shui Xu, Li-Ming Cao, Yan Liu, Zhao-long Wang and Jian-Feng Wu, Shuo Yang for useful discussions.
 Shan-Shan Xu would like to express thanks to J.X.Lu for his encouragement.
 Y.Zhou shall thank his advisor Miao Li for encouraging this work.
-The work of SJS was also supported by KOSEF Grant R01-2007-000-10214-0 and also by KOSEF SRC program through CQUEST of Sogang University with grant number R11-2005-021.
+The work of SJS was supported by KOSEF Grant R01-2007-000-10214-0 and also by NRF grant through CQUeST with grant number 2005-0049409.